 - Sports cardiology and exercise

-To present your abstract in one of the Young Investigator Award (YIA) sessions, the first author/presenter must be under 40 at the time of presentation.
+To present an abstract in one of the above YIA sessions, the first author/presenter must be under 40 years old at the time of presentation, i.e. born after 27 April 1984.

 Special note to YIA submitters: If you are submitting the abstract on behalf of the first author/presenter, you must enter the first author’s date of birth, as this date will be the qualifying point for the option validation.
 Abstracts with non-eligible dates of birth will be automatically removed from this option and graded as 'no options' abstracts.
 Please tick the appropriate box in the abstract information section.